-We use billboards to bring core messaging and/or an action to a user’s attention.
-Billboards are our main promotional molecule and should therefore only be used once on a page, at the top.
+We use billboards to present the most important messaging/action to the user.
+Billboard is our main promotional molecule and therefore should only be used once on a page, at the top.

 Course category page